kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

 title: Frequently Asked Questions
 ---

-## Kryptokronad / kkrwallet Issues
+## Kryptokrona node / xkrwallet Issues

 #### Q: I'm seeing an error in Kryptokrona `Proof of work too weak for block...` and the syncing stopped.